James LaBrie: Influences

 His musical influences comes from many different genres, including such artists as Sebastian Bach, Aerosmith, Don Dokken, Metallica, The Doors, Ludwig van Beethoven, Nat King Cole, Queen, Sting, and Muse whose inspiration, according to LaBrie, is shown on Dream Theater's album, Octavarium.
 LaBrie lists Freddie Mercury as his "all-time favorite" singer, and also admires such singers as Steve Perry, Lou Gramm, Rob Halford, Steven Tyler, Robert Plant, and Jeff Buckley, among others.
+LaBrie revealed some of his more obscure influences to MusicRadar which include Duran Duran, George Michael, Luther Vandross, Michael Bublé, and Gino Vannelli.
+Regarding his influences, LaBrie has stated: "Even if it's just a spirit or a mood, what you listen to comes out in what you do ...
+It all seeps into your musical identify, and I think that's pretty cool."

 Reception

-LaBrie is widely known for his lyric tenor style singing voice.
-He was voted by fans to #16 on MusicRadar's "The greatest vocalists of all time" in 2010.
-During his career with Dream Theater, LaBrie's singing voice has received both praise and criticism.
-In response to detractors of his vocal abilities, LaBrie has said, "These people are pathetic and need to move on.
-I say get a life and maybe work on making your life a better one instead of thinking the answer lies in cutting someone else up to raise your miserable spirit".
+He was voted by fans to No. 16 on MusicRadar's "The greatest vocalists of all time" in 2010.